 This technique is more interoperable with other database systems.
 For example, Oracle Database users are familiar with querying tables in the Oracle data dictionary.

-an alternative.
-In fact, along with the implementation of
+remain as an alternative.
+In fact, along with the implementation

 SHOW as described in

-Each MySQL user has the right to access these tables, but can see
+MySQL user has the right to access them, but can see only the

-only the rows in the tables that correspond to objects for which the
+rows in the tables that correspond to objects for which the user

 ROUTINE_DEFINITION column in the